colin-olito/SA-Hermaphrodites-wDemography/README.md

 - Selfing and inbreeding depression estimates were calculated directly from Tables 1 & 2 in *Willis (1993) Heredity 71:145—154*.
 The specific parameter values used in our simulations are provided in `./data/Willis_1993_Data.csv`.

 - inv6 selection coefficients were extracted from Figs. 2, 5, & 6 of *Lee et al. (2016) Genetics: 202, 1473–1484*.
-Raw measurements were performed in Powerpoint, and are provided as .pptx, .odp, and .pdf in the Dryad digital repository for this article [here](https://doi.org/10.5061/dryad.c2fqz619t), temporary Dryad [reviewer link](https://datadryad.org/stash/share/81sAuXGEg8cSh-S9VVL0PfBCsl6YLkG1OIFBCvOefac).
+Raw measurements were performed in Powerpoint, and are provided as .pptx, .odp, and .pdf in the Zenodo digital repository for this article (doi: 10.5281/zenodo.6021025).
 The resulting measurements are provided here in `inv6_Figure_Measurements.csv` and back-calculation to selection coefficients is performed in `inv6-selection-coefficients.R`, which is called by `.R/functions-Figs.R` during plotting.

 ## Contact & bug reporting